 - Locals don’t support free camping

 The sad truth is that there are very few good options for free camping in the Florida Keys.
 Or, anywhere along the Overseas Highway.
-The few spots that might exist aren’t open to the public.
+The few spots that exist are literally in people’s yards.
+They aren’t open to the public.

-In general, for most people, I absolutely don’t recommend trying to boondock in or around the Keys.
-Based on my experience, there’s no way to reliably use stealth, experience, or skill to avoid a negative outcome; i.e.
+In general, for most people, I absolutely don’t recommend trying to stealth camp or boondock in or around the Keys.
+Based on my experience, there’s no way to reliably use stealth, experience, or skill to avoid a negative outcome.

 - Being disturbed, arrested or harassed